My daughter came home from college and made the most amazing gluten free carrot cake yesterday.

 Bob’s Red Mill Gluten Free All Purpose Baking Flour

 In gluten free baking, the type and brand of flour is actually pretty important.
 This particular flour is made without corn or rice and is primarily legume based.
-It’s a pretty dense flour and not like the cup for cup versions at all.
+It’s a pretty dense gluten free flour, perfect for carrot cake.
+It’s not like the cup for cup versions at all.
 Switching out for another flour will give you different results.

 This is just the ground cinnamon from your grocery store’s baking section.
 You probably already have some in your kitchen.
 It adds a really nice flavor to the cake.

 Just regular old white granulated sugar.

 The baking powder is what helps the cake rise.
 Most, if not all, baking powder brands are gluten free (I personally haven’t encountered a brand that isn’t), but it’s a good habit to always check the labels on packaged food.

 Xanthan gum is used a lot in gluten free baking.
 You only need a teensy tiny bit (any more and it affects the taste of your baked goods).
 It steps in and does the “glue” job that gluten would normally do and holds your cake together.
 Many gluten free flours already have it added in, but the Bob’s Red Mill Gluten Free All Purpose Baking Flour doesn’t.